vplauzon/vplauzon.github.io/_posts/2020/3/2020-07-29-recursive-adls-access-control.md

 The `patch ACL API` also reuse the `list blobs` we developped [in a past article](/2020/07/22/azure-data-lake-storage-logic-app-with-managed-identities).

+One of the annoyance of Access Control Lists (ACLs) in ADLS [we discussed](/2020/07/16/access-control-in-azure-data-lake-storage) is the lack of inheritance of ACLs.
+Intuitively, we tend to assume that ACLs set at a root folder would be applied to blobs and folders underneath, but they don't.

+The API we're going to show here allows us to do that:  push ACLs recursively down.
+This is quite useful when dealing with ADLS.

 ## Deploying the Logic Apps

 To deploy the solution, we can start here: